What is FDIC Insurance? Plus Other Agencies that Protect Your Money

 - What it covers: checking, savings and money market deposit accounts, certificates of deposit, cashier’s checks, and money orders.

-- How to get your money back: If your credit union fails, you don’t have to do anything — the NCUA will contact you with information on how your insured funds will be returned.
+- How to get your money back: If your credit union fails, you don’t have to do anything.
+The NCUA will contact you with information on how your insured funds will be returned.

 The Securities Investor Protection Corp.
 (SIPC) is an independent body that protects investments and brokerage accounts.
 It protects up to $500,000 in your brokerage account, including up to $250,000 in cash.

-If any cash or securities are missing, the SIPC first divides up the brokerage’s remaining assets among investors.
+If any cash or securities are missing, the SIPC first divides the brokerage’s remaining assets among investors.
 Then it uses its own funds to replace missing cash (up to $250,000) and buy the same number of shares the customer originally owned.

-Depending on the amount of property the brokerage is able to recover, a customer may receive more than $500,000.
+Depending on the amount of property the brokerage is able to recover, a customer could receive more than $500,000.
 The limit only refers to the maximum amount the SIPC will pay out of its own funds for cash or securities that couldn't be recovered.

 With that said, the SIPC has been successful in making most customers whole, says Josephine Wang, CEO of SIPC.

-SIPC doesn’t get involved until the firm under duress has exhausted all other options, such as merging with another brokerage firm.
+The SIPC doesn’t get involved until the firm under duress has exhausted all other options, such as merging with another brokerage firm.
 (Look for the SIPC disclosure on a brokerage firm’s website, or check the membership directory.)

-SIPC isn’t a government agency and has no authority to investigate fraud at brokerage firms.
+The SIPC isn’t a government agency and has no authority to investigate fraud at brokerage firms.

-That’s up to Finra, the industry’s self-regulatory organization, and the Securities and Exchange Commission (SEC), which refers brokerage failures to SIPC.
-After that, SIPC will file an application in the federal district court to notify customers.
+That’s up to Finra, the industry’s self-regulatory organization, and the Securities and Exchange Commission (SEC), which refers brokerage failures to the SIPC.
+After that, the SIPC will file an application in the federal district court to notify customers.

 What is the SIPC insurance limit?